jarviscanada/jarvis_data_eng_NasrSyed/linux_sql/README.md

 ## Introduction

 The Jarvis Linux Cluster Admin (LCA) team manages a cluster of multiple nodes/servers that run on the CentOS 7 platform.
 These are connected via a local ethernet switch and communicate internally via IPv4 addresses.

 The purpose of this project is to implement an architecture that will allow for monitoring/usage of these nodes (CPU/Memory) in real time and store these onto a RDBMS database for retrieval via scripts.
 (PostgreSQL, Linux Bash).

-To elaborate in further detail, a PostgreSQL instance is provisioned with Docker, with a host_agent database containing 2 scripts that collect hardware information and CPU/Memory information, respectively.
+To elaborate in further detail, a PostgreSQL instance is provisioned with Docker, with a host_agent database containing 2 scripts that collect hardware information and CPU/Memory information, respectively:

 ##### **Host Agent**
 `host_info.sh`